cristiantela/chords/README.md

 * **singer**
 Tells who sings (it is useful if there are many versions of different singers);
 * **tune**
-Tells the tune of the chords.
+Tells the tune of the song.

 ### Comments